tcarmean/my-boxen/README.md

 __TODO List__

 1. Figure out how to replace the OS X stock equivalent of coreutils with the GNU variants (OS X shouldn't hide symlinks from the user).
-As a linux user, the default command line tools are lacking to say the least.
+As a linux user, the default command line tools are lacking to say the least. - DONE (see below)
 2. Fork /opt/boxen/repo into my_boxen (this will likely cause script/boxen to complain about uncommited changes) - DONE but to my-boxen which is where you're reading this...
+3. Automate/write a boxen recipe that uses puppet to call homebrew to install python
+4. Automate/write a boxen recipe that uses puppet to call homebrew to install scapy
+5. Automate/write a boxen recipe that uses puppet to call homebrew to install the GNU utils

 __Setup Steps__